Learning never exhausts the mind.

 Myth 3: If It’s Easy, I Must Be Learning

-When faced with familiar terms or examples, you might find yourself feeling like you really understand the material when in fact your brain might really just be responding to the fact that it has seen this exact material before.
-To address the familiarity trap—when everything seems familiar and your brain doesn’t have to work so hard and so it feels like you’ve mastered the material, even though you haven’t–try to mix things up as you’re studying.
+When faced with familiar terms or examples, you might find yourself feeling like you really understand the material.
+But in fact your brain might really just be responding to the fact that it has seen this exact material before.
+This is called the familiarity trap—when everything seems familiar and your brain doesn’t have to work so hard and so it feels like you’ve mastered the material, even though you haven’t.
+Try to mix things up as you’re studying.

 Bust the Myth

 - Retrieve—don’t regurgitate.
 Develop your own test questions, ask yourself questions, solve sample problems, and analyze for deeper meanings.
 Need some good questions to ask yourself?
 Try this: Why is this answer important?
 What does it relate to?
 How does this answer connect with what I already know?
 Can I elaborate this answer?
 Can I illustrate it with an example?
-Retrieving what you’ve learned from your memory helps you strengthen connections and relearn each time you do it; that is, every time you retrieve something from memory, you’re essentially re-learning it and creating different pathways for retrieval.
+Retrieving what you’ve learned from your memory helps you strengthen connections and relearn each time you do it, that is, every time you retrieve something from memory, you’re essentially re-learning it and creating different pathways for retrieval.
 The more paths you create to knowledge, the more likely it is that you’ll find a way there when you need it.
 You can find some more at the Teaching Professor Blog.

 Myth 4: Planning My Learning Is a Waste of Time

 Being a self-directed learner requires planning.
-Answering the following five questions can help to build a disciplined approach to help you tackle your academic work:
+Answering the five questions from the graphic, above, can help to build a disciplined approach, which will help you tackle your academic work.

 Bust the Myth